Shubbin/medGuard/README.md

 **MedGuard** is a full-stack AI-enhanced web application designed to **combat fake and substandard drugs** in Nigeria.
 Using smart verification tools like image recognition, voice input, and token validation, MedGuard empowers users to validate pharmaceutical products and report suspicious cases in real-time.

-> ⚠️ For demonstration purposes only.
-This is not an official verification tool.

----

 ## 🚀 Vision

 To **protect public health** by enabling **reliable drug verification** through a **smart, accessible, and AI-powered platform**.